rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_0.md

 ## Opening a can of worms

-After the first interview I conducted that year, which ultimately lead to hiring the first permanently employed front-end developer at that client 🎉, I started drafting this post [summarizing my ideas](https://github.com/rradczewski/ymmv/blob/85635a60851aa8e0aeccd80d53bb9b3e4cbcd4f8/_drafts/Why_-_Pair_Programming_Interviews.md) back then.
+After the first interview I conducted that year, which ultimately lead to hiring the first permanently-employed front-end developer at that client 🎉, I started drafting this post [summarizing my ideas](https://github.com/rradczewski/ymmv/blob/85635a60851aa8e0aeccd80d53bb9b3e4cbcd4f8/_drafts/Why_-_Pair_Programming_Interviews.md) back then.

 ![The first commit to this blog post, dating back to Sun Apr 23, 2017]({{ "assets/first_commit_pp_interviews.png" | relative_url }})